- This post contains affiliate links. Read more here.

-If you’re a health-conscious adult, you probably take a multi-vitamin every day, or at least pay attention to which foods will give you more of certain vitamins (er, right?).
-But what about vitamin supplements for your dog?
-Do dogs need vitamins in addition to their food?
+If you’re a health-conscious adult, you probably take, or at least think about taking, a multi-vitamin every day.
+Or maybe you pay attention to which foods will give you more of certain nutrients (er, right?).
+But what about your dog?
+Do dogs need vitamin supplements in addition to their food?
 And if so, what kind?

 - Vitamin K for activation of clotting factors, bone proteins, and other proteins

-- Riboflavin and niacin for enzyme functions
+- Riboflavin and niacin (also known as vitamins B2 and B3, respectively) for enzyme functions

-- Vitamin B6 for glucose generation; red blood cell function; nervous system function; immune response; and hormone regulation
+- Vitamin B6 for glucose generation, red blood cell function, nervous system function, immune response, and hormone regulation

 - Folic acid for metabolism and protein synthesis

 A well-balanced diet provides all the vitamins and nutrients needed for good health, and commercial dog food is specifically formulated to meet those needs.
 If your dog is eating a complete and balanced diet and not exhibiting any health issues, they probably don’t need a supplement.

 However, dogs with particular health and wellness concerns may benefit from the use of supplements.
 Supplements come in a wide range of formulas and may include vitamins, minerals, and other natural or synthetic substances.
 These products are intended to support everything from overall wellness to vision health to shiny coats.
 In an article for WebMD, veterinary nutritionist Dr. Susan Wynn notes that supplements can be extra helpful for senior dogs: “Antioxidants such as vitamins C and E [can] reduce inflammation and help aging dogs with memory problems.”